GavinHuttley/tib/source/cogent3/using_models.rst

 #.
 From the test result, which model do you choose and why?

 #.
 Displaying the MLE's for the null hypothesis and the alternate hypothesis in separate cells.
-Which specific parameter values is responsible for the difference in likelihoods?
+Which specific parameter value(s) is responsible for the difference in likelihoods?

 #.
 Give a biological interpretation of the result.